Written By Cycling Enthusiasts

 Always have a Planned Route or Routes, plan it a day or so before, use Apps Like Strava or ride with gps or some other route planner so you know where your groups are going and riders can download it to various devices they may have.

 Have an option to make your beginners loop shorter than the other groups ride at a more relaxed pace, have a beginner ride leader.
 If no newbies show up, then everyone just rides the original route at the stated groups pace if you have a few groups.
+5 cycling routes near winchester.

 I try to make the shorter beginner’s group cross paths with the other groups at various points where possible, just so we can still see how others are getting on, and i try to get routes that do finish at the same time so we can have a tea or coffee etc at the club house or a cafe after the ride.
 This helps riders socialise and get to know each other better.
+10 tips on planning your first cycling adventure.

 Make sure you are communicating with other riders when on a ride.
 A Group ride leader is probably best to lead the group from the back, that way you can see how everyone’s doing, if you’re on the front you could be leaving people behind or they may have had a puncture and you may not know if there’s not good communication.